 Base Salary.
-In January 1994, the Committee reviewed and approved the base salaries of John J. McDonough, John C. Miles II, John H. Weiland, Michael R. Crane and Edward D. Yates, in light of the information supplied by Hewitt concerning industry practices and the recommendations made by Hewitt with respect to the Company's compensation policies.
-The Committee approved an increase in Mr. McDonough's base salary from \$350,000 to \$535,000, which the Committee believed to be below the industry average for comparable companies.
-The Committee also increased the base salary of Mr. Miles by more than 50% to a level believed to be below the industry average for comparable companies, and increased the base salaries of Messrs.
-Weiland, Crane and Yates by approximately 14% each to levels believed to be below the industry average for comparable companies.
-The Committee took no specific action at that time with respect to the base salary of Mr. Borgelt, whose compensation was subject to a pre-existing employment agreement.
+In December 1994 and February, March and May 1995, the Committee reviewed and approved the base salaries of Burton C. Borgelt, John J. McDonough, John C. Miles II, John H. Weiland, Michael R. Crane, Thomas L. Whiting and Edward D. Yates, in light of the information supplied by Hewitt concerning industry practices and the recommendations made by Hewitt with respect to the Company's compensation policies.
+The Committee approved an increase in Mr. Borgelt's base salary from \$350,000 to \$535,000, which the Committee believed to be below the industry average for comparable companies.
+The Compensation Committee also increased the base salary of Mr. Miles by \$14,880 to a level believed to be below the industry average for comparable companies, and increased the base salaries of Messrs.
+Weiland, Crane, Whiting and Yates by \$7,400, \$3,700, \$0 and \$10,000, respectively, to levels believed to be below the industry average for comparable companies.

-Among the factors that the Compensation Committee considered in setting base salaries for 1994 were its interpretation of the Hewitt report regarding salary levels of executive officers of other companies in the health care industry or companies of similar size and growth records in other industries, and a subjective evaluation of each individual's job performance.
-While the Committee believes that it will be appropriate over time to bring base salaries into line with perceived industry averages for comparable companies, the amount of any particular salary increase will also depend upon the individual's job performance.
-In 1994, no particular factor was determinative and no weighting was assigned to the factors considered.
+Among the factors that the Compensation Committee considered in setting base salaries for 1995 were its interpretation of the Hewitt report regarding salary levels of executive officers of other companies in the health care industry or companies of similar size and growth records in other industries, and a subjective evaluation of each individual's job performance.
+While the Committee believes that it will be appropriate over time to bring base salaries into line with perceived industry averages for companies, the amount of any particular salary increase will also depend upon the individual's job performance.
+In 1995, no particular factor was determinative and no weighting was assigned to the factors considered.
 In addition to the Hewitt report, the Chief Executive Officer's recommendations were taken into account in setting the base salaries of executive officers other than the Chief Executive Officer.

 Annual Incentive Compensation.
 Annual bonuses represent payments for the achievement of short-term objectives and recognize both the overall performance of the Company and individual performance in a given year.
-In January 1994, the Compensation Committee discontinued participation by senior executives in bonus programs maintained by the Company and instituted a new bonus policy for senior executives.
+In March and May 1995, the Compensation Committee met and voted to continue the bonus policy for senior executives that had been in effect for 1994.

-Under this bonus policy, at the beginning of 1994, certain target award opportunities were established for the Company's Chief Executive Officer, Chief Operating Officer, Chief Financial Officer and Senior Vice Presidents.
-For the CEO, COO and CFO, the target consisted solely of a budgeted level of corporate net income, while for the Senior Vice Presidents the targets consisted of: (i) the budgeted level of corporate net income; and (ii) the budgeted operating income (after adjustment to reflect a charge for the assets employed) on the level of the business group applicable to each such Senior Vice President.
+Under this bonus policy, during 1995, certain target award opportunities were established for the Company's Chief Executive Officer ("CEO"), Chief Operating Officer ("COO") and Senior Vice Presidents, including the Chief Financial Officer ("CFO").
+For the CEO, COO and CFO, the target consisted solely of a budgeted level of corporate net income, while for the Senior Vice Presidents other than the Chief Financial Officer the targets consisted of: (i) the budgeted level of corporate net income; and (ii) the budgeted operating income level (after adjustment to reflect a charge for the assets employed) of the business group applicable to each such Senior Vice President.
 For Messrs.
-McDonough and Miles, the bonus awards for 100% of targeted performance were set at \$335,000 and \$200,000, respectively, while for Messrs.
-Weiland and Yates the bonus awards for 100% of targeted performance were set at 50% of their respective base salaries.
-No bonus payment policy for Mr. Borgelt was established by the Committee, and no bonus was awarded to Mr. Borgelt for 1994.
+Borgelt and Miles, the bonus awards for 100% of targeted performance were set at 60% of their respective base salaries, while for Messrs.
+Weiland, Crane, Whiting and Yates the bonus awards for 100% of targeted performance were set at 50% of their respective base salaries.
+Messrs.
+McDonough, Borgelt, and Miles did not receive bonus awards for 1995 because short term target objectives were not met for the year.
+Messrs.
+Weiland, Crane, Whiting, and Yates received bonus awards for 1995 of 37.5%, 40.8%, 31.7% and 32%, respectively.